9 Best SaaS Help Desk Software Platforms of 2021

 - Ticket consolidation from various channels: Where do you hear from your customers the most?
 Whether it’s live chat, email, social media, or phone, make sure the software you choose offers integrations for connecting necessary support channels.

 - Self-service option: If you want to speed up the support process, a knowledge base feature can be great for offering guidance on common customer issues.
-Beyond that, a knowledge base can serve as a content source for sales agents looking for enablement materials and marketing teams looking to understand which topics are most popular with customers.
+Beyond that, a knowledge base has a lot of benefits.
+It can serve as a content source for sales agents looking for enablement materials and marketing teams looking to understand which topics are most popular with customers.

 - Popular app integrations: There’s a difference between having help desk support software and actually using it.
-Make sure the provider you choose offers relevant integrations with other technology and apps your team uses regularly.
+Make sure the provider you choose offers relevant integrations with other customer support tools.
 This will help prevent the need for manual updates and entries by streamlining data across the board.

 While the above features are generally important, every industry comes with its own set of nuances.
 Be cognizant of your company’s specific needs when vetting the features you believe to be most crucial.